 What Is Sensorimotor Psychotherapy?

 Sensorimotor psychotherapy (SP) is a holistic approach to healing trauma or unhealthy attachment patterns formed in early childhood.
-It integrates the body and movement into traditional talk therapy to address and heal ongoing psychological and physical difficulties.1 Considered a “body-centered talking therapy,” it addresses thoughts, feelings, and somatic experiences for a deeper, more complete healing than traditional therapies may provide.2
+It integrates the body and movement into traditional talk therapy to address and heal ongoing psychological and physical difficulties.1 Considered a “body-centered talking therapy,” sensorimotor psychotherapy addresses thoughts, feelings, and experiences for deeper and more complete healing than traditional therapies may provide.2

-Because they leave the body out of the practice, traditional forms of mental health therapy can overlook physical or somatic manifestations and other effects of trauma and attachment difficulties.1,4 According to the Sensorimotor Psychotherapy Institute, research indicates that not only do trauma and attachment problems directly and significantly impact the body, their emotional symptoms are often driven by the body, too.5
+Traditional forms of mental health therapy can overlook physical or somatic manifestations and other effects of trauma and attachment difficulties.1,4 According to the Sensorimotor Psychotherapy Institute, research indicates that not only do trauma and attachment problems directly and significantly impact the body, but their emotional symptoms are often driven by the body, too.5

-In SP, the mind, body, and spirit are addressed as a whole rather than separate parts.6 The body is a source of information for clients and a target for interventions.7 Noticing and understanding how the body reacts and contributes to thoughts, emotions, and behaviors helps clients deeply and thoroughly address experiences like intrusive symptoms, numbness, motor inhibitions, avoidance, affect dysregulation, and difficulties with relationships and general daily functioning.1,2
+In SP, the mind, body, and spirit are addressed as a whole rather than as separate parts.6 The body is a source of information and a target for interventions.7 Understanding how the body reacts and contributes to thoughts, emotions, and behaviors helps clients deeply and thoroughly address experiences like intrusive symptoms, numbness, motor inhibitions, avoidance, affect dysregulation, and difficulties with relationships and general daily functioning.1,2

 What Is the Goal of Sensorimotor Psychotherapy?